Date & Dessert Night

 The Intimate Marriage.
 By R.C.
 Sproul

-Dear UCC married couples.
-For Date and Dessert night Zoom meetings, we will begin studying a teaching series, “The Intimate Marriage,” by R.C.Sproul and Ligonier Ministries.
+in Date and Dessert night Zoom meetings, we will be studying a teaching series, “The Intimate Marriage,” by R.C.Sproul and Ligonier Ministries.

-You should watch the videos before you get on the call, and the first one, What is Marriage?
-Can be viewed here (Watch video here.)
+You should watch the videos before you get on the call.
+This week’s video, Knowing Each Other, can be viewed here.
 You will find teaching notes as well as study questions that we will discuss on the call below.
 Enjoy!

 Join Zoom Meeting

 Knowing One Another

 I. It’s important to fully comprehend what God means by knowing.

 A. The use of the verb “to know” is significant in the Old Testament.